 A better way to approach creating a service detail page for a local business website is to pretend you are writing a buyer’s guide about that service.

-For example, let’s say your business installs security cameras in other businesses.
-If you were writing a buyer’s guide for business owners that helped them to make educated decisions about purchasing security cameras, you wouldn’t make it a mere 300 words long, would you?
+For example, let’s say you’re a business broker that sells companies and other types of small businesses.
+If you were writing a buyer’s guide for business owners that helped them to make educated decisions about selling their small businesses, you wouldn’t make it a mere 300 words long, would you?

 Of course not.
 You’d want the guide to include comprehensive discussion about different styles of security cameras, different types of cameras, strengths and weaknesses of the top manufacturers of security cameras, and recommendations about where in a business to install security cameras.